Step 6 of Alcoholics Anonymous

-Briefly, before getting to this point, you first have to admit that you have an alcohol problem, explore the concept of higher power and begin developing a relationship with your higher power.
+Before getting to Step 6 you first have to admit that you have an alcohol problem, explore the concept of higher power and begin developing a relationship with your higher power.
 You also have to look honestly at yourself and your shortcomings so that you can get ready to ask God to remove them.
-So, this challenging step, which is the culmination of all the work done beforehand, asks the alcoholic to admit that he is powerless over all of his negative behavior, not just his drinking, and consider turning these behaviors over to his higher power.
+So, this challenging step, which is the culmination of all the work done beforehand, asks one to admit that he is powerless over all of his negative behavior, not just his drinking, and consider turning these behaviors over to his higher power.
 This can be scary or embarrassing just like when the alcoholic admitted he was powerless over alcohol in the first place.
 However, the step doesn’t ask you to turn over your defects yet – it just asks you to become willing to do so.
-Here are some ways that recovering alcoholics might take this step:

-- Check your attitude.
-This step is about attitude, not behavior.
-This can be frustrating for alcoholics because they feel they always need to do something to fix a problem.
-So replace all the behavioral changes you've tried to make without success with an attitude check.
+A common problem that may cause trouble for some working on Step 6 is the belief that the Step focuses entirely on one’s behavior.
+This is often not the case, as the outlook and attitude one has towards seeking and accepting help can play a significant role.
+This can be frustrating for those who want controlled, regimented steps to fix a problem.
+Some helpful methods for improving your outlook would be to have an open dialogue with yourself.
 Every morning when you get up, ask yourself whether you feel willing to turn your negative qualities over to your higher power.
 Before speaking, ask yourself if what you want to say is positive and based on a belief that your higher power will work things out or negative and based on self-will.

 Talk with your sponsor or therapist.

 An outside person can help you see where your attitude needs adjustment.
 Talk to your sponsor and/or your therapist about your defects of character.
 Be open to hearing feedback.
 Whoever you talk to should let you know if you’re seeing a true defect of character and whether you are approaching it with a helpful attitude or not.

 Getting Help for Alcohol Addiction